This $5 Billion Student Debt Lawsuit Might Mean You’re Owed Big Bucks

 This doesn’t necessarily affect every loan owned by the National Collegiate, just the loans with dubious claims about proper documentation.
 In short, poor record keeping is leading to these loans being “forgiven,” but according to debt relief attorney Daniel Gamez, the National Collegiate can still refile their grievances in court at a later date.
 The debt may be seemingly out of mind, but it could still come back to haunt you and your credit score.
 And everybody knows a good credit score is just plain sexy.

 Congratulations, your not good-for-making-money college major was worth every single penny at that overpriced liberal arts school!
-Treat yourself to a nice $99 trip to Europe or an excessive post-grad degree.

 [Source: Mental Floss]